srlacerda/commands/linux/linux-commands.md

 9 - watch the
 - 10 -> last 10 lines of the file
-- -f -> the end of the file
+- -f -> the end of the file <br/>
-- commonly used to monitor if the file is being changed
+Commonly used to monitor if the file is being changed
 ```
 tail -10 b.txt
 ```